jimmoffitt/bounding-boxes/README.md

    * By default, produces a set of JSON bounding boxes: bounding_box:[west_long south_lat east_long north_lat].
    * Optionally, it can produce a simple format for direct entry into the Gnip Dashboard.

-Currently this script is available in Ruby and Python.
+This script is available in Ruby and Python.

 The [Python code] (https://github.com/jimmoffitt/bounding-boxes/tree/master/pyBoundingBoxes) represents an early prototype design.

 The [Ruby code] (https://github.com/jimmoffitt/bounding-boxes/tree/master/rbBoundingBoxes) has been extended with additional features:

-+ Supports Gnip Profile Geo profile_bounding_box Operator.
++ Supports Profile Geo profile_bounding_box Operator.
-+ Enables a business rules 'element' that can be ANDed with produced geo rules.
++ Enables a business rules 'element' that can be ANDed with generated geo rules.
 + ORs together bounding box up to 1024 characters.
 These rules written in an atomic nature with surrounding parentheses.
 + Enables a character buffer to be specified so space can be reserved for future rule elements.